Dukeatron/nvim-dotfiles/README.md

 1. On the command line, run `nvim`.
 Ignore any errors it throws up
 2. After you have entered the environment, run `:PlugInstall`
-3. Wait for a few minutes
+3. After all plugins have been installed, use `:q` to exit
+4. Run `nvim` again, and run `:TSUpdate`
-4. Now, check if there are any extra errors popping up.
+5. Now, check if there are any extra errors popping up.
 If there are some unintended errors, make a pull request
-5. Enjoy!
+6. Enjoy!

 ## Adding features